emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 Be fair and honest
 ------------------

 It worth to read chapter "33.4.
-Intellectual Honesty" of «Code Complete» [#fncodec]_.
+Intellectual Honesty" of "Code Complete" [#fncodec]_.

     "Any fool can defend his or her mistakes—and most fools do."
 (Dale Carnegie)